 Fix it; don’t leave it.

-Note: This Q&A was conducted before President Biden took office.
+Editor's note: This Q&A was conducted before President Biden took office.
 President Biden has since announced that the US will remain in the WHO.

 How does your work in this area intersect with your role as faculty director of USALI?